Music director: Stephen Hall OBE

 Our principal charity is the Cardinal Hume Centre, based on Horseferry Road.
 The Centre does incredible work to alleviate poverty and homelessness, and transforms people’s lives right on our doorstep.

-We are also delighted to be now supporting The Lifeboat Fund – helping the RNLI to save lives at sea – which is the oldest Civil Service charity, celebrating its 150th anniversary in 2016.
+We have also supported The Lifeboat Fund – helping the RNLI to save lives at sea – which is the oldest Civil Service charity, celebrating its 150th anniversary in 2016.

-We have also organised two World War I Acts of Remembrance at the Guards’ Chapel and raised over £2,000 for armed forces charities.
+Through First World War Acts of Remembrance concerts at the Guards’ Chapel we raised over £2,000 for armed forces charities.